-Your tour will begin in Piazza del Popolo, where you will meet your local professional guide and fellow travelers.
+Your Semi Private tour will begin in Piazza del Popolo, where you will meet your local professional guide and your group of max 14 travelers.
 Home to the Fontana dei Leoni, Piazza del Popolo is the emblem of an urbanisation in three dimension, linking the heights of the Pincian hill, and creating a lovely carriageway.

 Follow your guide as your group goes into a typical narrow roman street, Via del Babuino.
 Connecting Piazza del Popolo to Piazza di Spagna, the street is famous for its boutiques and high end shops.
 Listen to your guide's stories about the origins of the street and the particular fountain you'll meet halfway.

 Our next stop is Piazza di Spagna.
 Enjoy the view of the Spanish steps, and the beauty of Bernini's Barcaccia fountain.
 Built in the shape of a wrecked ship, the fountain is the solution to a problem of water pressure and gravity of the area of Campo Marzio.

 From here, your guide will lead you towards the Trevi Fountain, passing by the ruins of the Aqueduct of the Acqua Vergine, dating back to the 1st Century BC.